PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 runtime invocation count, order, or the registered-runner call-site count of 118.

+Four AST-identical 6-call SiNet pre-Add/Resize recovery sequences are owned by `_run_sinet_preadd_resize_recovery_sequence`, including the copy nested in the broader 8-call SiNet terminal helper.
+The helper preserves pre-Add/PReLU, fan-out, Concat/dual-Resize affine, and Softmax-mask recovery and contains only raw ModelIR mutators.
+The four callers retain their distinct shuffle and terminal constant-PReLU, QDQ and singleton-Reshape, repeated pre-Add, and shape- reconciliation/CSP-attention boundaries.
+Recursively expanding the two SiNet helpers produces an AST identical to the pre-extraction lowerer.
+The extraction removes 12 net lowerer lines without changing runtime invocation count, order, or the registered-runner call-site count of 118.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter